Psychology (B.A.)

 - Support of an Honors Committee consisting of a faculty sponsor and two other faculty members, one of whom may be from a department other than Psychology.
 The Honors Committee will review the student's project proposal at the completion of PSYC-396 Junior Honors Seminar.

-- Completion of at least five psychology courses, including PSYC-251 Psychological Statistics and PSYC-252 Research Methods in Psychology at the time of enrollment in PSYC-396 Junior Honors Seminar.
+- Completion of PSYC-252 Research Meth Psycand at least two 330/400 level courses in psychology at the time of enrollment in PSYC-396 Junior Honors Seminar.

 At the end of the senior year, each participant: